 Don’t “Do More with Less”– DO MORE!

 - An interpersonal expert, with highly-trained communication and mediation skills to promote interaction between students and faculty and to play the role of the “caring demander”.
 This person ensures that the course is personalized to students and bears the psychic load of staying emotionally invested in students’ success– even when it involves challenging meetings or explaining content multiple ways.
+In massive online courses, this person could also resemble a community manager– a social web-era job title responsible for keeping online communities productive, positive, and enjoyable places to be.
+Beyond the confines of a single course, this person could help students and faculty from throughout the university form communities around common areas of interest and promote interaction between disciplines.

 I believe that more courses should feature all of these diverse skills– even if it means that it takes more than one person to deliver them all.
 Ideally, this approach might make it possible to cost-effectively provide a higher level of service to a greater number of students by combining the strengths of the technology with the power of caring teachers.
 Even if it only improved outcomes for the same number of students at the same cost, it would be an unqualified win all the same.